okiabrian123/AI-API-Client/README.md

 https://127.0.0.1:1011/api/generate --insecure
 ```
 ### 5. Serving Static Files
 Static files are served from the static folder.
-Place any additional frontend files like index.html in this directory.
+Place any additional frontend files like index.html in this directory.</br >
 https://127.0.0.1:1011

 ## Notes